-This is not just the COVID-19 specific fraud attacking healthcare organisations and individuals, but a more general increase in the extent of fraud against all organisations as people come under greater financial pressure.
-Fraud always increases faster in recessions and we now have an economic decline now under way that is deeper than any experienced since World War 2 (an estimated 15% reduction in GDP is widely predicted for Q2 of 2020).
+This is a general increase in the extent of fraud against all organisations as people come under greater financial pressure.
+Fraud always increases faster in recessions and we now have an economic decline now under way that is deeper than any experienced since World War 2 (an estimated 25% reduction in GDP is expected for Q2 of 2020).

 Related problems are also likely to be growing as the dishonest minority (which is present at any time) become active rather than passive (there is, of course, also a vast honest majority which is present at any time).